Introduction to Bootstrap

 How will this technology help you in career growth?

-It will provide you with the skillset much suited and needed to the web developers and especially those who have been dealing with front end designing and creating web-based UI.
-The knowledge of this technology will open a plethora of options for you to apply for all the jobs which have been asking for front end web technology related profiles.
+It will provide you with the skillset much suited and needed for web developers, especially those dealing with front-end designing and creating web-based UI.
+In addition, the knowledge of this technology will open a plethora of options for you to apply for all the jobs which have been asking for front-end web technology-related profiles.

 This technology is classic and has made the life of developers much sorted than they used to be before.
-With every newer version, there comes an additional set of requirements and bug fixes and feature addition which is only enhancing the way this is used today and providing a better experience and a vaster development community with every passing day.
+With every newer version, an additional set of requirements and bug fixes and feature addition only enhance the way this is used today and provide a better experience and a vaster development community with every passing day.